‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 Defendants tried to get charges dismissed by judge and claimed messages were just ‘banter’

-Three Metropolitan Police officers fought their prosecution for sending racist, misogynist, sexist, homophobic, Islamophobia and ableist WhatsApp messages from start to finish.
+Three Metropolitan Police officers fought their prosecution for sending racist, misogynist, sexist, homophobic, Islamophobic and ableist WhatsApp messages from start to finish.

 The defendants said their posts were just “banter” or dark jokes and called charges under a law that criminalises grossly offensive communications “ridiculous” in court.

-They tried, and failed, to get the case thrown out in July and then denied all charges.
+They tried, and failed, to get the case thrown out in July, then denied all charges.

 Jonathon Cobban, 35, William Neville, 34, and Joel Borders, 45, admitted sending the messages but said they were jokes, had been misinterpreted or did not meet the legal threshold for an offence.